At Sprint, one of our core corporate values is to demonstrate integrity in all that we do — not only

 Ronald D. Fisher.
 Mr. Fisher joined SoftBank in 1995, overseeing its U.S. operations and its other activities outside of Asia, and was the founder of SoftBank Capital.
 He is currently Director and President of SoftBank Holdings, Inc. and also serves as a member of the board of directors of SoftBank Corporation.
 Mr. Fisher has over 30 years of experience of working with high growth and turnaround technology companies.
 Prior to joining SoftBank, Mr. Fisher was the CEO of Phoenix Technologies Ltd., the leading developer and marketer of system software products for personal computers, from 1990 to 1995.
 Mr. Fisher joined Phoenix from Interactive Systems Corporation, a UNIX software company that was purchased by the Eastman Kodak Company in 1988.
 At Interactive Systems he served for five years as President, initially as COO and then CEO.
 Mr. Fisher’s experience prior to Interactive Systems includes senior executive positions at Visicorp, TRW, and ICL (USA).
 Mr. Fisher earned an MBA from Columbia University, New York, and a Bachelor of Commerce from the University of Witwatersrand in South Africa.

-Dan Hesse was named chief executive officer of Sprint in December
+Dan Hesse joined Sprint as CEO in December

 2007.
 Prior to his appointment, Hesse was the Chairman and CEO of Embarq Corporation,

 a $6 billion telecommunications services company.
 From 2000 – 2004, he served as

 Chairman, President and CEO of Terabeam Corporation, a wireless telecommunications